-This is what the Sir David Attenborough series ‘Dynasties’ is explores in Mana Pools National Park, in the basin between all three of our camps; Nyamatusi Camp, Kanga Camp and Zambezi Expeditions.
+This is what the Sir David Attenborough series ‘Dynasties’ is explored in Mana Pools National Park, in the basin between all three of our camps; Nyamatusi Camp, Kanga Camp and Zambezi Expeditions.
 The series leverages off the principle of the strength and protection but also power struggles within a family and how this relates to their external survival challenges.
 This beloved species is shown in a different light; challenges of dwindling environment, rival predators, politics within the lineage, and human impact.
-Historically, they have faced enormous amount of human-wildlife conflict and have become heavily endangered – their numbers have dropped from 500,000 a century ago to just over 7,000 today.
+Historically, they have faced an enormous amount of human-wildlife conflict and have become heavily endangered – their numbers have dropped from 500,000 a century ago to just over 7,000 today.
 The Dynasties story is an important narrative for these predators, to show the other side to these animals when they’re not hunting.
 That they’re complex, charming and in need of space to flourish.

 Why Mana?
 Because this is the one place you can walk with wild dogs and feel like you’re having an ‘Attenborough’ moment yourself.
-The wild dogs are some of nature’s most enigmatic and elusive creatures.
+Wild dogs are some of nature’s most enigmatic and elusive creatures.
 They face many challenges, including this enduring narrative of killers, defending their young from larger predators and human impact.
 In actual fact, they are as endearing as our beloved domestic dogs; playful, inquisitive and social.

 The stars of this episode roam in the arena of the Zambezi escarpment, Mana Pools.
 Renowned as one of the least developed national parks in Southern Africa, almost 70% of the park is only traversable by foot.
-An explorers paradise.
+An explorer’s paradise.
 By being able to walk in a big game national park, the barriers between you and nature are removed, it truly is one of the most engaging ways to experience wilderness and wildlife.
-The animals here are habituated to seeing people on foot and are therefore very comfortable when approached by groups of safari goers (under the supervision of a professional walking guide) The beloved painted wolves, or wild dogs as they are known, fight daily for their place within this ecosystem.
+The animals here are habituated to seeing people on foot and are therefore very comfortable when approached by groups of safari-goers (under the supervision of a professional walking guide) The beloved painted wolves, or wild dogs as they are known, fight daily for their place within this ecosystem.

 To follow in the traces of Sir David Attenborough, we have opportunities for you to track and walk alongside them.
 Sign up for our newsletter, at the bottom of this page, to hear all updates about the wild dogs and tours.